rprakashg-redhat/demo-rhdh-templates/README.md

-# demo-rhdh-templates
+# rhdh-templates
-Golden path template collection for Red Hat Developer hub
+Just a collection of Golden path software templates for Red Hat Developer hub/Backstage